supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

  In this lab, you will perform the following:
  - Task 1: Create a hunting query
  - Task 2: Create a NRT query rule
- - Task 3: Create a Search
+ - Task 3: Create a Search job

 ## Estimated timing: 40 minutes